Wondering how to spice up your marriage? You’ve come to the right place!

 Remember the guidelines we wrote out yesterday, though: no one should ever be pressured to do something they’re uncomfortable with or feel is sinful.
 It is never worth jeopardizing the safety of the marriage bed by pushing something on your spouse!

 That being said, sometimes it’s not a matter of feeling that it’s wrong.
-More often, we hesitate because:
+More often, we hesitate to spice things up because:

 1. We’re a little scared of something new